 - Infertility issues

-- Dealing with a parent or child who is gay, has gender dysphoria or who is transgender.
+- Dealing with a parent or child who is gay, has gender dysphoria or transgender.

 - When family members are concerned about depression and anxiety in another family member.